Introducing Crossroads Food Animal Veterinary Service, LLC

 - American Association of Small Ruminant Practitioners (AASRP)

-Candice Targgart, BS, RVT joined the Crossroads team earlier this year mainly assisting in the office and occasionally on farm calls.
+Candice Targgart, BS, RVT joined the Crossroads team in 2015.
 She graduated from the veterinary technology program at Purdue University with her AS in 2004 and BS in 2005.
-After graduation, she began working at Calfcare, a bovine exclusive practice, in North Manchester, IN.
-It was here that they met during Dr. Blough’s senior vet school off-campus rotation.
-In 2008, Candice began working as a mixed animal technologist at Milford Animal Clinic, where she had a special interest in cattle and whitetail deer related cases.
-Dr. Blough and Candice recently reconnected while providing their professional services in several research study projects.
+After graduation, she began working at Calfcare, a bovine exclusive practice focused on calf and young stock health & management, in North Manchester, IN.
+During Dr. Blough’s senior vet school off campus rotation at Calfcare, Candice and Dr. Blough developed a professional rapport that would form Dr. Blough’s gold-standard for a vet & vet-tech dream work partnership.
+In 2015, the two reconnected while providing their professional services in several research study projects, which became a catalyst for bringing the dream to reality.

 Team Mascot: Anna